Wilton M. Krogman

 After becoming professor emeritus at the University of Pennsylvania in 1971, he moved to Lancaster, Pennsylvania, to become director of research at the H. K. Cooper Clinic, which worked on cleft palates, finally stepping down from active service there in 1983.

 Krogman was the author of a number of books.
 One he liked was The Growth of Man (1941), and one of his most widely known was Child Growth (1972).
 But without doubt his most famous and influential book was The Human Skeleton in Forensic Medicine (1962) (updated in 1986), long the definitive work on the topic.
 He also wrote numerous articles in peer-reviewed scientific journals.

 He was elected to the National Academy of Sciences in 1966.

 He was first married to Virginia Madge Lane.
 They had a daughter, Marian Krogman Baur, and a son, William L. Krogman.
 In 1945, he married Mary Helen Winkley and they had two sons, John Winkley Krogman and Mark Austin Krogman.

+Krogman received honorary degrees from Baylor University, the University of Michigan, and the University of Pennsylvania.

 His definitive biography is by William A. Haviland, a longtime colleague and friend.
 It was published by the National Academy of Sciences in 1994.